Skip to main content

 You may not have heard of Cardano before.
 It’s much less popular than many other cryptocurrencies.
 However, it’s growing fast.
 Cardano was co-founded by Charles Hoskinson, who previously helped found Ethereum.
 The rest of the Cardano team is made up engineers, mathematicians, and cryptography experts.
 They expertise behind this coin is impressive.

-Cardano is currently selling for about $1.75.
+Cardano is currently selling for about $0.38 USD (but this is subject to change).
 That makes it a very affordable coin for those wishing to invest in an emerging brand.
 A year ago, the price was a mere nine cents per coin.
-It reached a high of $2.30 in mid-May, 2021.
-It’s market cap is currently close to $60 billion.
+It reached a high of $2.64 in August, 2021.
 However, like Bitcoin, a limited number of Cardano coins will be made available.
 It will max out at 45 billion coins (of which 32 billion are already available).

 Bitcoin Cash (BCH)